The Grand Tour: Everything You Need to Know

 J. W. Goethe, Google Arts& Culture.

 Returning home, young gentlemen crossed the Alps to the German-speaking parts of Europe and visited Innsbruck, Vienna, Dresden, and Berlin.
-From there, they stopped at Holland and Flanders before returning to England.
+From there, they stopped in Holland and Flanders before returning to England.

 With the introduction of steam railways in Europe around 1825, travel became safer, cheaper, and easier to undertake.
 The Grand Tour custom continued; however, it was not limited to the members of wealthy families.
 During the 19th century, many educated men had undertaken the Grand Tour.
 It also became more popular for women to travel across Europe with chaperones.
 A Room with A View, written by English novelist E. M. Forster, tells the story of a young woman who embarks on a journey to Italy in the 1900s.

-Grand Tourists would return with crates full of books, oil paintings, medals, coins, and antique artefacts to be displayed in libraries, cabinets, drawing rooms, and galleries built for that purpose.
+Grand tourists would return with crates full of books, oil paintings, medals, coins, and antique artifacts to be displayed in libraries, cabinets, drawing rooms, and galleries built for that purpose.
 The marble sarcophagus shown above was brought back from Italy to England by the third duke of Beaufort who found this item during his Grand Tour stop in Pompeii.
 Impressed by the European art academies on his Grand Tour, Joshua Reynolds founded the Royal Academy of Arts in London upon his return in 1768.
-The Grand Tour inspired many travelers to take a greater interest in Roman art.
-The British School at Rome was established to learn more about the Roman ruins.
-The School still exists today.
+The Grand Tour inspired many travelers to take a greater interest in ancient art.
+The British School in Rome was established to learn more about the Roman ruins and it still exists today.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.